Page No. 51

 - Cell organelles are responsible for the organisation and proper functioning of a cell, as each of them performs some specific functions.

-- Naturally, if any of these organelles are destroyed, the functions of the cell will be stopped and it may also result in the death of the cell.
+- Naturally, if any of these organelles are destroyed, the cell will not be able to perform many basic functions like photosynthesis, respiration, nutrition, etc., and may also result in the stopping of all life activities in the cell.
+Due to the cell damage, the lysosome bursts, and their enzymes digest such cells.

 Q3.
 Why are lysosomes known as suicide bags?